martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 end
 ```

 In the above example, the [`#on_argument`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_argument(name%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method is used to define an `arg1` argument.
 This method requires an argument name, an associated help text, and a proc where the value of the argument will be forwarded at execution time (which allows you to assign it to an instance variable or process it if you wish to).
-Similarly, the [`#on_option`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option(flag%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method is used to define an `example` option; and in this case the name of the option and its associated help text must be specified, and a proc can be defined to identify that the option was specified at execution time (which can be used to set a related boolean instance variable variable for example).
+Similarly, the [`#on_option`](pathname:///api/Marten/CLI/Manage/Command/Base.html#on_option(flag%3AString|Symbol%2Cdescription%3AString%2C%26block%3AString->)-instance-method) instance method is used to define an `example` option.
+In this case, the name of the option and its associated help text must be specified, and a proc can be defined to identify that the option was specified at execution time (which can be used to set a related boolean instance variable for example).

 The above command would produce the following help information: